 So why not take a few minutes to write down all those things to do on Christmas Eve – then it will be easy on the day itself….

-You will need the hoover** / camera / phone etc…. over Christmas – so get them all charged now to save having to wait!
+The first of your Christmas Eve ‘TO DO’s” is that – you know that you’ll need the vacuum / camera / phone etc…. over Christmas – so get them all charged now to save having to wait!

 Chances are the fridge is now pretty full with Christmas food – but make room for the drinks you need chilled for tomorrow.
 A chilled glass of fizz on Christmas Day is a must (whatever the fizz may be!).

 Don’t forget to get the turkey out of the freezer to give it plenty of time to defrost – the last thing you want is to wake up on Christmas Day to frozen meat!

 Hopefully you’ve got the wrapping all done, but if not, take some time to get it all finished so you can relax and tick that job off the list.